-Budget Travel Bliss in Spain
+Budget Travel in Spain

-Inside Tips on Accommodations, Transportation, and Dining
+Inside Tips on Accommodations, Transportation and Eating Well

-|For one mode of budget travel in Spain, buy from markets and eat at your apartment.
+|One of many ways to travel on a budget in Spain is to buy from markets and eat at your vacation rental.

 I live in Barcelona, one of the largest and priciest cities in Spain.
-Here, a large coffee goes for €1.50, a ride on the bus is about the same (€1.40, about $2.00), and entrance into any of the popular museums will run you at least €8.00 (about $10).
+Here, a large coffee goes for €1.50, a ride on the bus is about the same €1.40, and entrance into any of the popular museums will run you at least €8.00.
 How about lunch?
-I might have the Menu del Dia or Daily Specialfor €12.00 if I get lucky, but otherwise I will spend up to €20-25 (About $30) eating in a restaurant in Barcelona.
+I might have the Menu del Dia or Daily Special for €12.00 if I get lucky, but otherwise I will spend up to €20-25 eating in a restaurant in Barcelona.
 Dinner is more, and the price depends heavily on how many bottles of Rioja are ordered.
-Don’t let $30 dinners keep you from visiting Spain, if you know where to look there are plenty of deals to be had across the Iberian Peninsula.
+Don’t let $30 dinners keep you from visiting Spain.
+If you know where to look there are plenty of deals to be had across the Iberian Peninsula.

 After plane tickets, accommodations are the most expensive aspect of travel.
-Hotel prices are steep across the board in Spain, so for budget sleeps, avoid anything that says “hotel.”
+Hotel prices are fairly steep across the board in Spain, so for budget sleeps, avoid anything that says “hotel.”
 Instead, look into Hostals, Pensiones, and Casas Rurales for comfortable stays that will not lay waste to your budget.

 Hostal is not the same as hostel.
 Many times, Hostales in Spain are like B&B’s, usually family-run with shared bathrooms.
 Most often they are small, with 10 rooms or so, and offer a much more intimate experience than staying in an enormous Best Western.
 Pensiones are not much different and both go for about €45 to €80 a night.
 When looking into staying at both Pensiones and Hostales, make sure to pay attention to the star system: the more stars they have, generally the better they are.
 A 1-star pension may be a bit shabby.
 Also, as always, location is the key.
 Look for accommodations that are not on the city’s main plaza or strip, as these are always more expensive and usually noisy.
 Instead, look for rooms tucked into side-streets, and located deeper in the barrio.

-Finally, the cheapest ways to stay (apart from couch surfing and youth hostels) are campgrounds or renting a room in a flat.
+Finally, the cheapest ways to stay (apart from couchsurfing and youth hostels) are campgrounds or renting a room in a flat.
 Campgrounds in Spain are not like those in the United States.
 Growing up in Oregon, my idea of camping involves roughing it with days foregoing showers.
 In Spain, campgrounds are like mini-resorts, with swimming pools, stores, cafes (of course, one needs his morning espresso and croissant!), showers and restaurants.
-If you have a tent you will pay about €10.00 per person (if not less), plus another €5 to €10 for the car.
-You will need a car to camp (more on this below), but this can be smart way to save.
+If you have a tent you will pay about €20-25 per person (if not less), plus another €5 to €10 for the car.
+You will need a car to camp (more on this below), but this can be a smart way to save.
 Many campgrounds also rent out cabins and bungalows fairly inexpensively (from €45 to €80 a night, sleeping up to five).

-Train Hopping Is Not Necessary
+Train Hopping is Not Necessary

-It used to be that travelers bought a train card—often a Eurail pass--when arriving in Europe and so rode the rails from Paris to Seville.
+It used to be that travelers bought a train card—often a Eurail pass—when arriving in Europe and so rode the rails from Paris to Seville.
 Many people still do this, but it is not the cheapest alternative anymore.
 In my 4+ years in Spain I have taken everything from ferries to horse-drawn carts, and believe that it pays to shop around.
-Depending on how much ground you are going to cover and how many people you are traveling with, renting a car can be cheaper than taking the train or bus. www.Sixt.com is my favorite car rental company in Spain.
+Depending on how much ground you are going to cover and how many people you are traveling with, renting a car can be cheaper than taking the train or bus.
+SIXT is my favorite car rental company in Spain.
 They sometimes offer deals for rentals over a week.
 Flying can also work out to be a bargain in the long run.
-With low-cost flights such as www.Vueling.com and www.Clickair.com, you can many times get a roundtrip ticket for €80 (if not less).
+With low-cost flights such as Iberia you can many times get a round-trip ticket for €100 (if not less).
 Of course, flying can also be more of a hassle, but for long trips from Barcelona to Granada, for example, it will save you a lot of time and cash.

-Eat Your Heart Out (Without Going Broke)
+Eat Your Heart Out in Spain (Without Going Broke)

 To save money, skip the restaurants and eat in cafes.
 A deli-style lunch in a cafe will cost you no more than €6, while eating in a restaurant will run you double.
-In Barcelona, try to hit up the Kebab stands for a filling and delicious lunch.
+In more expensive Barcelona, try to hit up the Kebab stands for a filling and delicious lunch.
 No, these kebab stands do not offer typical Spanish cuisine, but for €7 you will get a filling falafel or pork kebab and a drink.
 Take your kebab to go and eat it on the beach for a unique picnic in the sun.